-If you have previously submitted a [•] proxy card sent to you by Indaba, you may change your vote by completing and returning the enclosed WHITE proxy card in the postage-paid envelope provided, or by voting via the Internet or by telephone by following the instructions on the WHITE proxy card.
-Please note that submitting a [•] proxy card sent to you by Indaba will revoke votes you have previously made via the Company's WHITE proxy card.
-Voting to "Withhold" with respect to any of Indaba's nominees on a [•] proxy card sent to you by Indaba is not the same as voting "FOR" our board of directors' nominees because a vote to "Withhold" with respect to any of Indaba's nominees on its [•] proxy card will revoke any WHITE proxy you may have previously submitted.
+If you have previously submitted a proxy card, you may change your vote by completing and returning the enclosed white proxy card in the postage-paid envelope provided, or by voting via the Internet or by telephone by following the instructions on the white proxy card.
+Please note that submitting a new proxy card sent will revoke votes you have previously made via the Company's white proxy card.

-Whether or not you plan to attend the Annual Meeting, we urge you to sign, date and return the enclosed WHITE proxy card in the postage-paid envelope provided, or vote via the Internet or by telephone as instructed on the WHITE proxy card.
+Whether or not you plan to attend the Annual Meeting, we urge you to sign, date and return the enclosed white proxy card in the postage-paid envelope provided, or vote via the Internet or by telephone as instructed on the white proxy card.

-Q: How will shares be voted by the WHITE proxy card?
+Q: How will shares be voted by the white proxy card?

-A: The shares represented by any proxy card that is properly executed and received by the Company prior to or at the Annual Meeting will be voted in accordance with the specifications made on the card.
-Where a choice has been specified on the WHITE proxy card with respect to the proposals, the shares represented by the WHITE proxy card will be voted in accordance with the specifications.
+A: The shares represented by a white proxy card that is properly executed and received by the Company prior to or at the Annual Meeting will be voted in accordance with the specifications made on the card.
+Where a choice has been specified on the white proxy card with respect to the proposals, the shares represented by the white proxy card will be voted in accordance with the specifications.

-If you return a validly executed and dated WHITE proxy card without indicating how your shares should be voted on a matter and you do not revoke your proxy, your proxy will be voted:
+If you return a validly executed and dated white proxy card without indicating how your shares should be voted on a matter and you do not revoke your proxy, your proxy will be voted:

-- "FOR" the approval of an amendment to our Charter to provide for the declassification of our board of directors (Proposal 1); - "FOR" the election of Coretha M. Rushing as the one Class II Common Stock Director to serve until the 2022 Annual Meeting, if Proposal 1 is approved, or until the 2024 Annual Meeting if Proposal 1 is not approved, or until her successor has been duly elected and qualified (Proposal 2A); - For holders of our Preferred Stock: "FOR" the election of Zeynep Young as the one Preferred Stock Director to serve until the 2022 Annual Meeting, if Proposal 1 is approved, or until the 2024 Annual Meeting if Proposal 1 is not approved, or until her successor has been duly elected and qualified (Proposal 2B); - "FOR" the approval of an amendment to our Charter to increase the number of authorized shares of Company common stock (Proposal 3); - For holders of our common stock: "FOR" the approval, as required by Nasdaq Listing Rule 5635(b), of the issuance of common stock to the holders of the Preferred Stock upon conversion (Proposal 4); - "FOR" the approval, on an advisory (non-binding) basis, of our named executive officers' compensation (Proposal 5); and - "FOR" the ratification, on an advisory (non-binding) basis, of the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021 (Proposal 6).
+- "FOR" the approval of an amendment to our Charter to provide for the declassification of our board of directors (Proposal 1); - "FOR" the election of Coretha M. Rushing as the one Class II Common Stock Director to serve until the 2022 Annual Meeting, if Proposal 1 is approved, or until the 2024 Annual Meeting if Proposal 1 is not approved, or until her successor has been duly elected and qualified (Proposal 2A); - For holders of our Preferred Stock: "FOR" the election of Zeynep Young as the one Preferred Stock Director to serve until the 2022 Annual Meeting, if Proposal 1 is approved, or until the 2024 Annual Meeting if Proposal 1 is not approved, or until her successor has been duly elected and qualified (Proposal 2B); - "FOR" the approval of an amendment to our Charter to increase the number of authorized shares of Company common stock (Proposal 3); - For holders of our common stock: "FOR" the approval, as required by Nasdaq Listing Rule 5635(b), of the issuance of common stock to the holders of the Preferred Stock upon conversion (Proposal 4); - "FOR" the approval, on an advisory (nonbinding) basis, of our named executive officers' compensation (Proposal 5); and - "FOR" the ratification, on an advisory (nonbinding) basis, of the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021 (Proposal 6).

 Our board of directors is not aware of any matters that are expected to come before the Annual Meeting other than those described in this Proxy Statement.
-If any other matter is presented at the Annual Meeting upon which a vote may be properly taken, shares represented by all WHITE proxy cards received by the Company will be voted with respect thereto at the discretion of the persons named as proxies on the enclosed WHITE proxy card.
+If any other matter is presented at the Annual Meeting upon which a vote may be properly taken, shares represented by all white proxy cards received by the Company will be voted with respect thereto at the discretion of the persons named as proxies on the enclosed white proxy card.

-Q: What if I receive more than one WHITE proxy card or set of proxy materials from the Company?
+Q: What if I receive more than one white proxy card or set of proxy materials from the Company?